 "He's an expedition guide that turns heads and changes minds".

 Seb is an accomplished sailor, engineer and expedition guide with 15 years’ military experience in the Royal Navy.
-After re-inventing himself from helicopter engineer to polar historian, he now works aboard luxury cruise ships and mega-yachts engaging, inspiring and activating people to connect with nature and the great outdoors.
+After re-inventing himself from helicopter engineer to naval historian, he now works aboard luxury cruise ships and expedition yachts engaging, inspiring and activating people to connect with nature and the great outdoors.
 His multi-disciplinary background is known for creating unique expedition experiences, with his love for storytelling keeping those whiling to listen in awe.
-Seb has also worked as a photographer, TV contributor, remote areas medic, polar bear guard, expedition leader and a tour manager — taking care of customers and the environment with the utmost diligence.
+Seb has also worked as a photographer, TV contributor, remote areas medic, polar bear guard, expedition leader and a tour manager — taking care of people and the environment with the utmost diligence.

 In 2013, Seb joined the Shackleton Epic Expedition, the most audacious and faithful re-enactment of the celebrated 830 mile boat journey undertaken by Sir Ernest Shackleton aboard the James Caird lifeboat from Elephant Island to South Georgia.
 The crew of the Alexandra Shackleton spent 12 days at sea using the same period equipment as Shackleton 100 years prior; woollen underwear, wooden lifeboat, sextant, compass, and starvation diet.
 The Shackleton Epic team became the only expedition in history to complete Shackleton's perilous voyage using period resources.